Derrick-Mulwa/Local-RAG-Document-Query-App-with-Ollama-LLM/readme.md

-# RAG Question Answer System
+# Local RAG Document Query App with Ollama LLM

 This project implements a document retrieval and question-answering system that uses a combination of vector databases and language models.
 The system enables users to upload PDF documents, split them into chunks, store these chunks in a vector database, and perform Question Answering (Q&A) based on the content of the document.